 This project involved the conversion of a modified BC-696A command set from an 80 meter AM phone transmitter into an 80 meter CW transmitter.
-The set had a sticker on the front panel for K7ZGU, a silent key ham operator who was probably did the original modifications.
+The set had a sticker on the front panel for K7ZGU, a silent key ham operator who probably did the original modifications.
 Here are photos of the front and side of the transmitter as it was purchased.

 My original intent was to reverse engineer the set and make it function again.
 I had no documentation or details on the power supply requirements.
 The set was built into the small chassis using many parts, including six tubes, four transformers and numerous passive components.
 It did not take long for me to realize that I had to remove many of the parts in order to figure out how the transmitter was wired.
 That eventually led to my decision to part-out the set and turn it into something new.

 After removing many of the components, I briefly toyed with the idea of turning the set into a 40 meter CW transmitter.
 I powered up the still-intact oscillator section by itself and decided that the oscillator was not that stable at 3.5 Mhz and would be twice as unstable if the frequency were doubled.
 The space to build a doubler or hetrodyne mixer was also too tight for my taste, so I decided to leave the rig on 80 meters and work on improving the stability of the oscillator.

 As can be seen in the photo of the bottom of the set, the front variable capacitor had been disconnected from the mechanical tuning linkage and the middle variable capacitor had been replaced with a higher capacitance unit.
-The two variable capacitors and the modified inductor on the top of the chassis formed a PI output section.
-Four more turns were added to that inductor make the PI circuit tune better on the low end of the 80 meter band.
+The two variable capacitors and the modified inductor on the top of the chassis formed a standard PI output section.
+Four more turns were added to that inductor make the PI circuit tune better on the low end of the 80 meter band where it operates.